In the beginning was the Word, and the Word was with God, and the Word was God. He was in the beginning with God;

 Cold, dark, lonely lives, in the midst of so much activity, sometimes in the lap of luxury, and too often hidden behind phony smiles or stand-offish natures.
 Souls saturated with that horrid feeling that nobody really knows who you are or where you are, and that nobody really cares.

 Light came into the world in Christ Jesus, but all was not merry or bright then, either.
 His job was not to make an eternal Christmas, but to shine in the darkness, and so is ours.
 That is our celebration during Advent.
 Light shines in the darkness, and light shines in us, not for display but to give light, to dispel darkness, that by our love toward others, our prayers for them, our generosity, forgiveness, our help and our hope, they may be warmed to the Gospel of Christ.

 May God grant that the splendor of joy and the brilliant love of God will shine through us, with or without padded wallets, even if all that is seen is an enduring patience and a gentle heart.

-Give us this gift this Christmas, O Lord, that we may bring our joy and our bounty into the lives of those around us.
-Help us to take advantage of opportunities, especially those unique to the season, help us to care, grant that we can fully enjoy our own Advent and Christmas, and all the more fully because we are finding ways to shine in the lives of those around us.
+Give us this gift this Christmas, O Lord, that we may bring our joy and the bounty of Christ Jesus into the lives of those around us.
+Help us to take advantage of opportunities, especially those unique to the season, help us to care, and grant that we can fully enjoy our own Advent and Christmas all the more fully because we are finding ways to shine in the lives of those around us.
 Amen.

 The Ghost of Christmas Present